 Address: 210 N Tipton St, Visalia, CA 93292

 The museum also has an outdoor play area with a fishing pond where kids use magnetic poles to “catch” fish.
-Some of the popular exhibits include the slime station, the tree houses, and a wall painting area.
+Some popular exhibits include the slime station, the tree houses, and a wall painting area.

 9. Kaweah Oaks Preserve